 Advances in interventional endocrinology and radiology have led to non-surgical, minimally invasive treatments for thyroid nodules.
 These procedures are done through needles or energy devices and are guided by ultrasound.
 They are frequently performed without any large incisions or general anesthesia.
 That makes them more appealing than surgical interventions for clinicians and patients alike.

-Below, we’ll provide an overview of the most established non-surgical therapies.
-The options include alcohol ablation, laser ablation, and the current front-runner, radiofrequency ablation.
+Below, we’ll provide an overview of the most established options for thyroid nodule treatment without surgery.
+The options include alcohol ablation, laser ablation, and the most clinically proven, radiofrequency ablation.

 Radiofrequency Ablation (RFA)